Artchibald/WTW-Microsoft-Power-BI-templates/readme.md

 Default display is 16:9.
 So the dimensions for a potential branded background image would be 1920px x 1080px png (png for block colors), ideally size optimized at tinypng.com.
 Branding can be placed in header or footer as per Katie's recommendation.

+Power BI isn't responsive on app.powerbi.com, see attched pdf of screenshots.

 # To do

+Suzie change all labels to horizontal 30 Sept

 Chris script amend

 Mike quote for jquery website https://www.marinepandirev.willistowerswatson.com/2019/club-financial-home.html

 # Points for first call

 USE SEGOE UI